HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 ChrisBeeti_bio: Chris Böttger is a PhD candidate in Computer Science at the <a href="https://www.en.w-hs.de/">Westphalian University of Applied Science</a>.
 His research focuses on web and network security, primarily focusing on user privacy and tracking technologies.
 tobiasurban_bio: Doctor of Engineering Tobias Urban is a Professor of Computer Science, specializing in Cybersecurity, at the <a href='https://www.en.w-hs.de/'>Westphalian University of Applied Sciences</a>.
 His research focuses on IT security, data protection, and the impact of the GDPR on the Internet.
 shaoormunir_bio: Shaoor Munir is a Ph.D. student in Computer Science at UC Davis, specializing in the analysis and development of privacy-enhancing technologies (PETs) and the policies that govern online data collection.
 His work seeks to advance privacy safeguards for netizens by balancing technological innovation with responsible data governance on the internet.
+ydimova_bio: Yana Dimova is a PhD student at DistriNet, KU Leuven, focusing on the user's perspective of privacy and how they can protect it on the web.
+Her research interests are online tracking, personal data leaks and privacy and data protection law.

 results: https://docs.google.com/spreadsheets/d/18r8cT6x9lPdM-rXvXjsqx84W7ZDdTDYGD59xr0UGOwg/